 How Does this Opt-In Thing Work?

-Note: It’s especially important to be familiar with the concept of email opt-ins if you plan on using our email software because we require that all SendinBlue clients use 100% opt-in email lists.
-“Give us opt-in or give us death” I always say!
-Okay, that was a little dramatic, but you get the idea.
+Note: It’s especially important to be familiar with the concept of email opt-ins if you plan on using our email software because we require that all SendinBlue clients use 100% opt-in email lists in our user terms and conditions.

 For companies wanting to improve email deliverability and engagement even further, the double opt-in system is key!
 If opt-in is good, double opt-in is twice as good!
 (Yeah, you probably saw that one coming.)
 Furthermore, the double opt-in method is actually required by law in some places, which is why it’s always important to stay up-to-date with the current laws of the states and countries where you have email recipients.